Signs your daughter is about to start her first period

 - Body hair growth: the appearance of hair under the arms and in the pubic area is a sign of hormonal changes

-- Increased vaginal discharge: a white or clear discharge is common in the lead up to the first period
+- Increased vaginal discharge: a white or clear discharge before a period is common

 These are the key first puberty symptoms to track.
 Periods usually start about 2 years after the first signs of breast development.